hmahmoud2211/esc-fit-club/README.md

 - Frontend accessible through static file serving
 - Backend API running on Node.js
 - Database on AWS RDS

+### Deployment Options

+#### Backend Deployment
+1. **Render**:
+   - Create a new Web Service on Render
+   - Connect your GitHub repository
+   - Configure the service:
+     - Build Command: `cd backend && npm install`
+     - Start Command: `node backend/server.js`
+   - Add environment variables in the Render dashboard

+2. **Heroku**:
+   - Create a new Heroku app
+   - Connect your GitHub repository
+   - Add the required environment variables
+   - Deploy using the included Procfile

+#### Frontend Deployment
+1. **Netlify**:
+   - Sign up for a Netlify account
+   - Connect your GitHub repository
+   - Configure build settings using the included netlify.toml

+2. **Vercel**:
+   - Sign up for a Vercel account
+   - Import your GitHub repository
+   - Configure the project settings

+### CI/CD with GitHub Actions
+This repository includes GitHub Actions workflows in `.github/workflows/deploy.yml` for continuous integration.
+To enable automated deployments:

+1. Set up the required secrets in your GitHub repository settings
+2. Uncomment the deployment jobs in the workflow file
+3. Push changes to the main branch to trigger deployments

 ## License